-Renewable energy is a growing sector for the region, with a \$1 billion investment in the development of a battery and solar farm facility, as well as a \$550 million windfarm project.
-There are also significant opportunities for bioenergy production through utilising the region's agricultural waste products to generate sustainable energy.
+Renewable energy is a growing sector for the region, with a \$1 billion investment in the development of a battery and solar farm facility, as well as a \$550 million windfarm project.202 There are also significant opportunities for bioenergy production through utilising the region's agricultural waste products to generate sustainable energy.203

 Sector: Telecommunications

 Sub-sector: -

-Infrastructure gan: Broadband and mobile connectivity
+Infrastructure gap: Broadband and mobile connectivity

-A lack of high-quality telecommunications infrastructure is recognised as being a critical infrastructure gap in the Murraylands and Riverland region.
-Residents located outside of centres, and workers in remote agricultural regions often do not have mobile coverage.
+A lack of high-quality telecommunications infrastructure is recognised as being a critical infrastructure gap in the Murraylands and Riverland region.204 Residents located outside of centres, and workers in remote agricultural regions often do not have mobile coverage.205

-Removing mobile black spots has been a continued focus of the Australian Government. $^{205}$ In round 4 and round 5 of the Mobile Black Spot Program, 11 base stations in the Murraylands and Riverland region have been funded to help reduce black spots in the area, $^{206,207,208}$ with the opportunity for more sites to be requested in round 6.
+Removing mobile black spots has been a continued focus of the Australian Government.206 In round 4 and round 5 of the Mobile Black Spot Program, 11 base stations in the Murraylands and Riverland region have been funded to help reduce black spots in the area,^{207,208,209} with the opportunity for more sites to be requested in round 6.
 Despite the rollout of new stations, there has still been connectivity issues across the region.
-There has also been ongoing concerns accessing 3G and 4G networks alongside the roll-out of new 5G technologies. $^{209}$ mobile black spots reported by the community.
+There has also been ongoing concerns accessing 3G and 4G networks alongside the roll-out of new 5G technologies.210 mobile black spots reported by the community.212 of survey respondents faced barriers accessing healthcare telecommunications services in the region.213

 Lack of internet access has also limited economic and social benefits to the region.
-While some projects have improved digital connectivity for households and businesses, many areas remain with broadband connection via satellite only.
+While some projects have improved digital connectivity for households and businesses, many areas remain with broadband connection via satellite only.211